 I provide specialist assessment and management for a wide range of immune and allergic conditions.
-If you're unsure whether your condition falls within my scope, your GP is welcome to contact my rooms to discuss.
+If you are unsure whether your condition falls within my scope, please contact my rooms before booking.

 Allergy